doofuslarge/lscp/README.md

 lscp can also be used to preprocess other document kinds, such as bug reports and emails.
 See the options below.

+### Implementation

-lscp is implemented in Perl, because Perl is well-suited for this sort of task.
+lscp is implemented in Perl.
+Perl is well-suited for this sort of task: regular expressions, text parsing, data manipulation, and reading files.
-Regular expressions, text parsing, reading files?
-EASY and FAST for the programmer.
-Yes, a small performance hit; but we will make that sacrafice for readable and editible code.
+Plus, the source code is easy to read (if you know Perl) and extend, perfect for research and practioners who need to extend the functionality of lscp.

+### Preprocessing Options

 Here is the list of preprocessing options, and their defaults.
 These are all set via the `setOptions(optionName, newValue)` subroutine.